-When you save the menu settings to the USB memory you replace any previously saved settings on the USB memory.
+When you save menu settings to the USB memory, you replace any previously saved settings on the USB memory.

-Via "recover settings" you reset all menu settings from the USB memory.
+recover settings: Here, you upload all menu settings from the USB memory stick.

-Reset of the menu settings from the USB memory cannot be undone.
+Resetting of menu settings from the USB memory cannot be undone.